stmiller57/cant-top-my-team/README.md

-# Can’t top my team
+# Can’t Top My Team
 ## Project description
 This project called for the creation of a CLI to generate an HTML page featuring a software development team.
 The user is prompted to create a team starting with a manager.
 She can add any number of engineers and interns to the team.
 Once she finishes building her team, an HTML page with each team member’s information is generated.